heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

 ```

+### Anonymizing
-1. To start, create a file called AnonDcm in the same directory of your source folder.
+1. To start, create a file called AnonDcm in the same directory that your source folder lives in.
 In the AnonDcm folder, create any subfolders that further organize the subject folders such as session or site.
 2. Copy the subject level folder and its contents to the corresponding place in the AnonDcm folder.
+   + We recommend copying rather than anonymizing the data in place because if you make a mistake, it's easy to start over.
 3. Open DicomBrowser by typing `DicomBrowser` in the terminal.
-4. Click on 'File' and then 'Open', navigate to the folder you intend to anonymize.
+4. In the top menu bar, click on 'File' and then 'Open', navigate to the folder you intend to anonymize.
 You can select the entire participant folder and DicomBrowser with search through all subfolders, loading any DICOM files it finds.
 This allows you to anonymize data for all of a participant's scans at once.
-   1. Depending on the amount of data and computational resources available, this may cause DicomBrowser to hang.
+   + Depending on the amount of data and computational resources available, this may cause DicomBrowser to hang.
 If you find this, try loading fewer DICOMs at once, such as going by individual runs.
 5. In the left pane, click on the folder that says 'Patient <ID>'.
-   1. This will select all DICOM files that were found with that value in the Patient ID (0010, 0020) tag.
+   + This will select all DICOM files that were found with that value in the Patient ID (0010, 0020) tag.
 If multiple Patient IDs were found (such as if you were anonymizing multiple subjects at once), then they would appear as separate folders in the left panel.

 <p align="center" width="100%">
     <img width="100%" src="../docs/images/DICOM-anonymization/DicomBrowser.PNG">
 </p>

-## 5. Verify that the PatientName/PatientID is the same ID saved in the file name
+6. Verify that the 'Patient <ID>' listed in the left pane has the same ID as the subject folder you opened.
-## 6. Click on the value of the below attributes, alter it to "Anonymous"
+   + It's not unheard of for DICOMs to accidentally get saved into the wrong subject folder when collecting data.
+This is a really simple step to make sure that didn't happen.
+7. For each tag/name listed below, click on the value field.
+This will display a cursor to allow you to type.
+Alter the value to "Anonymous".
+(You will notice that this automatically changes the action field to "Assign".)

-+ InstanceCreationDate (0008, 0012)
+   + (0008, 0012) InstanceCreationDate
-+ StudyDate (0008, 0020)
+   + (0008, 0020) StudyDate
-+ SeriesDate (0008, 0021)
+   + (0008, 0021) SeriesDate
-+ ContentDate (0008, 0023)
+   + (0008, 0023) ContentDate
-+ ReferringPhysicianName (0008, 0090)
+   + (0008, 0090) ReferringPhysicianName
-+ PerformingPhysicianName (008, 1050)
+   + (0008, 1050) PerformingPhysicianName
-+ PatientName (0010, 0010)
+   + (0010, 0010) PatientName
-+ PatientID (0010, 0020)
+   + (0010, 0020) PatientID
-+ PatientBirthDate (0010, 0030)
+   + (0010, 0030) PatientBirthDate
-+ PatientSize (0010, 1020)
+   + (0010, 1020) PatientSize
-+ PatientWeight (0010, 1030)
+   + (0010, 1030) PatientWeight
-+ PatientComments (0010, 4000)
+   + (0010, 4000) PatientComments
-+ Private (0029, 1009)
+   + (0029, 1009) Private
-+ Private (0029, 1019)
+   + (0029, 1019) Private
-+ Private (0029, 1109)
+   + (0029, 1109) Private
-+ Private (0029, 1119)
+   + (0029, 1119) Private
-+ PerformedProcedureStepStartDate (0040,0244)
+   + (0040,0244) PerformedProcedureStepStartDate
-+ PerformedProcedureStep ID (0040,0253)
+   + (0040,0253) PerformedProcedureStep ID
 ## 7. Check that all of the above fields are now "Anonymous"
 ## 8. Click on "AcquisitionDate - (0008, 0022)" and change to today's date YYYYMMDD
 ## 9. Save these DICOMS by "overwriting existing directory."